obetomuniz/tatooine/docs/features/TRANSFORMER.md

 ## API

-- `type: PluginType`: A property that specifies the type of the plugin.
+- `type: PluginType.Transformer`: A property that specifies the type of the plugin.
 - `supportedEngines: EngineType[]`: A property that specifies the engines supported by the plugin.
 - `onInit(options: { selectors: TSelectors }): void`: A method that is called once before processing any data.
 - `onPreProcess(data: string): string`: A method that is called for each input before processing it.